Zwenkq/verifypunkattributes/README.md

 ## Expected output

-You will see full attribute data for what should be generated based on that transaction and how many minted.
+You will see full attribute data for what is generated based on transaction id and how many minted.